keeyip/repl-rainbow/README.md

 Custom API

-__unique()__: Since there can be multiple instances for any given color, this function will return a unique set based on ansi escape number.
+* __unique()__: Since there can be multiple instances for any given color, this function will return a unique set based on ansi escape number.
-__chunk(size)__: Create a chunked array where the properties of the input array are split based on the given chunk size.
+* __chunk(size)__: Create a chunked array where the properties of the input array are split based on the given chunk size.
 Returns a ColorSet containing multiple ColorSets.
+* __flatten()__: Flatten a multi-dimensional set of ColorSets down a single ColorSet.